Today is the day! The polls are open until 8 pm tonight. Because of the…

 Carolyn is a longtime environmental champion.
 She sits on the Board of Directors for the World Information Transfer, an environmental NGO to the United Nations.
 Carolyn advocates drastic climate change prevention, so we have a healthy planet to pass on to future generations.

 Carolyn is an independent voice in Harrisburg, a reformer who makes sure our tax dollars are spent wisely.
-Carolyn seeks to strengthen ethics laws by banning gifts to legislators, and even pledging to refuse her own pay if the legislature fails to pass a budget.
+Carolyn seeks to strengthen ethics laws by banning gifts to legislators and even pledging to refuse her own pay if the legislature fails to pass a budget.
+Carolyn is a huge supporter of Fair Districts PA, a nonpartisan, statewide coalition of organizations and individuals working to create a process for redistricting that is transparent, impartial, and fair.

 Find out the latest Chester County news.